The Most Common Venomous Snakes in Australia

 Staying Safe Around Venomous Snakes

-• Keep grass short and remove clutter that attracts rodents.
+• Keep grass short and remove clutter that attracts rodents — eastern browns follow their prey

-• Watch your footing around long grass, rocks, and logs.
+• Watch your footing around long grass, rocks, and logs, especially in warmer months

-• Keep pets indoors if a snake has been sighted.
+• Keep pets supervised if a snake has been sighted in the area

-• Learn snakebite first aid before you need it.
+• Learn snakebite first aid before you need it — pressure immobilisation is the correct technique for all Australian land snake bites

-If a venomous snake is on your property, do not try to catch it.
+If a venomous snake is on your property, do not try to catch or kill it.
 Call a licensed professional.
-We offer emergency snake removal and can respond quickly across Brisbane North.
-If you want a quick price guide, see snake removal cost.
+We offer emergency snake removal across Brisbane North, 24 hours a day.
+For pricing, see snake removal cost.

 Conclusion

-Australia's venomous snakes play an important role in the ecosystem, controlling rodents and maintaining balance.
-The goal is not to fear them, but to respect them.
-Learn to identify common species, keep your property tidy, and call a licensed catcher when needed.
-For more safety guidance, you can also read snake handling safety.
+The data is clear: fatalities from Australian snake bites are rare and almost always linked to direct handling.
+The goal is not to fear these animals, but to understand them.
+Learn to recognise the key species in your area — especially the eastern brown — keep your property tidy, and call a licensed catcher when one appears.
+For more safety guidance, read snake handling safety.

 👈 to Home